big-data-lab-team/benchmark-har-data-stream/README.md

 cp models.csv /tmp/output /tmp/output_runs .
 ```

-Finally, we can either use `make process` or `make process_calibration` to plot the figures from the three output files.
+Finally, we can either use `make plot_results` or `make plot_hyperparameters` to plot the figures from the three output files.

 ```
-make process
+make plot_results
-make process_calibration
+make plot_hyperparameters
 ```

 Regenerating MOA datasets
 -------------------------

-Eventually, the MOA dataset can be regenerated with the command `make moa` even
+The MOA dataset can be regenerated with the command `make moa` even
-though they are also sotred in datasets.tar.xz.
+though they are also stored in datasets.tar.xz.
 MOA archive is available
 [here](https://sourceforge.net/projects/moa-datastream/).
 You can download it
 and place it in the repository under the name *moa* or you can modify the
 variable *MOA_DIR* in the Makefile.
 Then you'll need to modify the arff files